christianfv5/Deep_Fuzzy_1/README.md

-# 2019 Research
+# Deep Convolutional Neuro-Fuzzy Inference System

-This repository contains a collection of python code and jupyter notebooks I wrote during my work term as a research assistant at the University of Alberta under the supervision of Dr. Scott Dick.
+This repository contains the source code for the *Deep Convolutional Neuro-Fuzzy Inference System* paper I co-authored with Mojtaba Yeganejou and Dr. Scott Dick.

-The purpose of the research is to investigate the efficacy of a novel type of neural network that combines deep learning and fuzzy logic.
-The goal is to create a system that combines the classification power of deep convolutional neural networks and the interpretability of adaptive neuro-fuzzy systems.
+The paper investigates a new type of neural network that utilizes neuro-fuzzy systems to create more interpretable models.
+Conventional neural network layers are used for feature extraction, and a neuro-fuzzy classifier to output the class probabilities.

 ## Getting Started